Last updated on May 5th, 2019 at 06:27 am

 It is one of Albuferia’s restaurants that caters exclusively for vegetarian and vegan diners.
 The restaurant is Asian and international influenced, and it is making space for some reliable Portuguese dishes.
 It offers a value buffet system.
 You can eat all the healthy meals in the restaurant for as low as €7.50.

-So, once you manage to get to Albufeira from Faro airport and Lisbon, make sure you read all the things to do in Lisbon.
+So, once you manage to get to Albufeira from Faro airport and Lisbon and read our Albufeira travel guide.
+Make sure you read all the things to do in Lisbon.
 Also read our full travel guide to visit Algarve.
 More cool places to visit in Europe, check our travel guide to Nice and Paris!